-- DX coils are shipped capped and sealed with a 20 PSIG holding charge of dry nitrogen.
-Remove nitrogen charge from coil by depressing Schraeder stem, prior to cap removal. - 3.
-Heat the soft solder and remove the Schraeder valve and flare. - 4.
-Attach thermal expansion valve to distributor. - 5.
+- 1. The coil suction connection extended through the end panel of the coil section.
+The coil distributor is located inside the cabinet on the same side as the suction connection. - 2.
+DX coils are shipped capped and sealed with a 20 PSIG holding charge of dry nitrogen.
+Remove nitrogen charge from coil by depressing schraeder stem, prior to cap removal. - 3.
+Check nozzle in distributor for proper tonnage. - 4.
+When a thermostatic expansion valve is supplied with the unit, it will be shipped loose with the unit and field installation directly to the distributor will be required. - 5.
 Do not apply heat to the body or thermal element of the expansion value.
 Wrap in wet rag while brazing. - 6.
 The thermostatic expansion valve must be of the external equalizer tube type.
 Connect the 1⁄4-inch diameter external equalizer tube provided on the coil to connection on expansion valve. - 7.
 Care should be exercised when piping up the system to be sure all joints are tight and all lines are dry and free of foreign material.

-Steam Coils

-(maximum steam pressure is 15 PSIG)
+Steam Coils (maximum steam pressure is 15 PSIG)